Dark Souls III - Review

 For one thing, the character customization feels actually worthwhile to me.
 The Souls games have been known for their extensive lists of face sliders to fully customize your character's facial features and create the ideal protagonist, but never before have I felt like those sliders really shaped the character's features in a way that's meaningful.
 There were dozens of face sliders in Demon's Souls, but the overall change they brought to the characters was pretty minimal.
 As the series has gone on, the amount you can change and fine-tune in a person's face has gotten more and more advanced.
 Now, I'd say it looks so good that I'd rather not wear any head armor so as not to cover up my sculpture.

-Just looking at it based solely on the environment would be enough to show the developers brought their A-game with the creativity.
+Just looking at it based solely on the environment would be enough to show the developers brought their A-game with creativity.
 There are numerous viewpoints throughout the levels that allow you to see the areas you've visited in the past or are going to visit at some point.
-The item descriptions include well-written prose that make clever use of language as well as reference these same areas to further build upon the world.
+The item descriptions include well-written prose that makes clever use of language and they reference these same areas to further build upon the world.
 The constant references to the different places through both text and visual identification help make the world feel more alive.
 This was something the original Dark Souls had in spades.

-Of course, having cinematic angles and awe-inspiring shots are nothing if the art style isn't there.
+Of course, cinematic angles and awe-inspiring shots are nothing if the art style isn't there.
 For the most part, it is.
-I'm a big fan of gothic architecture, of which there is plenty on display here.
+I'm a big fan of Gothic architecture, of which there is plenty on display here.
 I'm also a fan of the weird Lovecraftian and Bloodborne environments and creatures they put in this game.
-There's some truly horrific enemies you have to face in some very interesting areas.
+There are some truly horrific enemies you have to face in some very interesting areas.

-The area where the experience is a little cheapened is in how so many things feel recycled over the course of the game.
+The area where the experience is a little cheapened is how so many things feel recycled throughout the game.
 It's not that the Souls games, up to this point, had never reused assets in the past, or even had particular enemy types appear well after they're welcome.
-However, it seems like the effort behind some of the design was a little less inspired.
+However, it seems like the effort behind some of the designs was a little less inspired.
 It might just be that even I am experiencing some Dark Souls fatigue and I'm picking up on all the subtleties that I never noticed before, but when I found a familiar item from a previous Souls game, I couldn't help but feel like they were cutting corners.
-It just felt like they were throwing something familiar in there as a shortcut and as a method of fan-service.
+It just felt like they were throwing something familiar in there as a shortcut and as a method of fan service.
 Even the creatures in this game felt a little stale.
-They behaved and reacted so similar to one another when I fought them, it was rare to come across a creature that would do something surprising, or just take a hit without getting stunned.
+They behaved and reacted so similarly to one another when I fought them, it was rare to come across a creature that would do something surprising, or just take a hit without getting stunned.
 Then again, they still had some crazy creature designs to make up for the less interesting ones.

 TL;DR (Conclusion)